-Another way that you can help reduce health inequities is by connecting patients and caregivers in need with local community programs and services through the Humana Community Navigator® tool, powered by FindHelp®.
-Humana Community Navigator is a tool that makes it easy for people with social needs to find community resources.
+Another way that you can help reduce health inequities is by connecting patients and caregivers in need with local community programs and services through the Humana Community Navigator makes it easy for people with social needs to find community resources.
 These programs offer patients help finding food resources, utility services, housing support, education resources, jobs sourcing and training, and more.
-Community Resources are available on the Humana Community Navigator website.